New York City Lofts for Sale

 Should You Hire a Buyer’s Broker in NYC?

-The loft has become almost as big a part of New York culture as Broadway and The Statue of Liberty.
+The loft has become almost a big part of New York culture as Broadway and The Statue of Liberty.
 But its beginning was a humble one.
-Back in the day, when artists were still “fighting the man” for respect, lofts were large, empty warehouse spaces located in financially challenged areas of the city.
+Back in the day, when artists were still “fighting the man” for respect, lofts were large, empty warehouse spaces located in financially challenged city areas.

-They sat empty because the factory boom was beginning to wane, the money and jobs moved elsewhere.
-Meanwhile, starving artists throughout Manhattan were finding work scarce and property values rising.
+They sat empty because the factory boom began to wane, and the money and jobs moved elsewhere.
+Meanwhile, starving artists throughout Manhattan found work scarce and property values rising.

 One of the first areas to see an influx of artists was the once drab and run-down area that lay south of Houston Street and north of Canal Street, known as SoHo.
 Here, where the roads were barren and dotted with closed warehouses, the creative minds of local artists saw the wide-open spaces and minimalist design as a chance to grow and market themselves.
 The artists’ arrival effectively turned a previously foreboding area of large looming buildings into a trendy neighborhood of small boutiques, shops, and fancy restaurants.